SavvasEft/UX_survey_analyzer/Readme.md

 # Analysing Open-Ended Feedback: Discover Insights with this Survey Analysis Tool

-A repository for a tool that can assist in analyzing open-ended questions.
+A repository for a tool that can assist in analysing open-ended questions.
 The user can easily identify topics covered in open-ended questions.

 ![ERROR: Can't be displayed](images/features_count.png "Bar graph showing the popular features in the corpus")